 Includes: 1 pair of curtains.
-(Co-Ordinating cushion cover available to purchase here)
+(Co-ordinating cushion cover available here)

-Colour: Charcoal Grey.
-Also available in cream, silver and blush pink
+Colour: Cream.
+Also available in charcoal grey, silver and blush pink

 Please note: Unfortunately due to the current and upcoming local and nationwide Royal Mail strikes there may be delays in receiving your order.
 We will do all we can to minimise disruption.
 This will not affect international orders.